usdmgit/agnostic-design-system/docs/SCRIPTS.md

 - `test`: Runs all tests
 - `test:updateSnapshot`: Updates all snapshots used in tests.
 - `test:watch`: Launches the test runner in the interactive watch mode.
+- `release`: It will start an interative UI to publish the package.

 You can run any NPM script with:
 ```shell